mdoumbouya/codeocr/experiments/003/readme.md

 ## Quick Start

 Ensure you have the necessary dependencies installed on your system to run the commands provided in this guide.
-If not, install them using the following commands from the **root directory**  of the repository:
+If not, install them using the following commands from the **root directory**  of the repository.
 We recomend starting by creating a virtual environment and installing the dependencies.
 Here are the steps to do so:

 1. **Navigate to the Project's Root Directory:**